yaya2devops/hostfree/README.md

 # Repo for Instructional purposes
-This source code is part of my tutorial on how to host a website using free services, which you can find here.
+This source code is part of my blog-tuto on how to host a website for free, which can be found [here]().